Bounds on eigenstate thermalization

+We also test Conjecture~\ref{conj_Conjecture} for concrete nonintegrable systems where the ETH is numerically verified to hold, namely, the Ising model with transverse and longitudinal fields~\cite{kim2014testing}, the Bose-Hubbard model at unit filling~\cite{biroli2010effect}, and spinless fermions with next-nearest-neighbor terms~\cite{rigol2009quantum} at half filling.
+However, Conjecture~\ref{conj_Conjecture} is neither validated nor invalidated for these concrete models.
+For these models, finite-size effects are so significant that we cannot safely determine whether the upper bound of the ETH measure decreases for large system sizes even for $m=1$~(see \Supple{}~\ref{SectionSM6}).
+This indicates that the inequality $\seminorm{1}{\cdot} \leq \sqrt{\dim\mathcal{H}}\, \seminorm{2}{\cdot}$ is too loose to enable a conclusive test of Conjecture~\ref{conj_Conjecture} for those concrete physical models.
+It remains to be an important future task to validate (or invalidate) Conjecture~\ref{conj_Conjecture} for prototypical nonintegrable systems, e.g., by finding a better upper bound on the ETH measure.

+A complementary theoretical expectation also points to the need for an improved lower bound.
+Given a plausible argument based on comparing the reduced density operators of energy eigenstates and thermal ensembles on subsystems~\cite{garrison2018does}, we believe that the ETH typically breaks down for $\opSet_{\particleNumber}^{[0,\particleNumber/2]}$, i.e., we expect $\alpha_{\ast} \leq 1/2$ both for realistic systems and idealized (pseudo)random-matrix models.
+However, the numerical results for systems with local and few-body interactions~(Fig.~\ref{fig_BoundsEnergyDependence}) do not show $\upperBound{} < 0.5$.
+This highlights an analytically challenging yet meaningful direction for future research---developing a tighter lower bound on the ETH measure by explicitly incorporating the locality and the few-body nature of observables.

-Apart from quantum thermalization, the (semi-)norm $\seminorm{1}{\cdot}$ introduced in the inequality~\eqref{def_pseudoDistance1} serves as the measure of the closeness between two quantum states $\hat{\sigma}$ and $\hat{\rho}$ relative to $\opSet$.
-Thus, it can be used in various situations other than the ETH, such as a comparison between the state during time evolution and the steady state.
-In particular, it can be used to construct the space of macroscopic states from that of quantum states by identifying quantum states that are very close to each other in terms of $\seminorm{1}{\cdot}$.
-Rigorously formulating the correspondence between microscopic and macroscopic states in this direction and deriving the macroscopic dynamics from the microscopic one are important future problems.
+Beyond quantum thermalization, the (semi-)norm $\seminorm{1}{\cdot}$ introduced in Eq.~\eqref{def_pseudoDistance1} serves more generally as a measure of closeness between quantum states relative to the operator set $\opSet$.
+Consequently, this measure has potential utility in broader contexts beyond the ETH for comparing a time-evolving state with its steady state and assessing the operational accuracy of state approximations.
+Moreover, it can provide a framework for constructing the space of macroscopic states from that of quantum states by identifying quantum states close to each other under the norm $\seminorm{1}{\cdot}$.
+It remains an important future challenge to rigorously formulate the correspondence between microscopic and macroscopic states along this line and derive the macroscopic dynamics from the microscopic one.